-This grant program is utilizing state funds appropriated by the Illinois General Assembly under Public Act 102-0017 (https://www.ilga.gov/legislation/publicacts/102/PDF/102-0017.pdf).
-Total amount of funding expected to be awarded through this NOFO is up to \$6 million annually, subject to appropriation.
-It is anticipated that the awards will range from \$250,000 to \$600,000 annually.
-The Department expects to make up to at least 13 awards though this NOFO.
+This grant program is utilizing state funds appropriated by the Illinois General Assembly under Public Act 103-0589.
+Total amount of funding expected to be awarded through this NOFO is \$750,000.
+Awards will range from \$200,000 to \$500,000.
+The Department expects to make 3 awards through this NOFO.

-Anticipated start date for awards is December 1, 2023 for the first round of awards and July 1, 2024 for the second round of subsequent awards.
-The period of performance is expected to be up to 36 months through grant awards that come with a one-year initial term, with the Department renewing each year for 2 additional years unless the grantee either declines to continue or fails to meet reasonable performance measures that consider program timeframes.
+Anticipated start date for awards is September 1, 2025.
+The period of performance is expected to be September 1, 2025 through August 31, 2026.

+The period of performance is expected to be up to 36 months through grant awards that come with a one-year initial term, with the Department renewing each year for up to 2 additional years unless the grantee either declines to continue or fails to meet reasonable performance measures that consider program timeframes.